AnnaKupyniak/Dijkstra-s-algorithm/README.md

-# Graph Algorithms in C++
+# Dijkstra's algorithm in C++

-This repository contains implementations of graph algorithms using C++.
-The main focus is on Dijkstra's algorithm for finding the shortest path in a graph.
+This repository contains implementations of Dijkstra's algorithm for finding the shortest path in a graph.

 ## Introduction